pascalpp/pascal.com/src/routes/diary/2023-09-08-thoughts-on-react/page.md

 function ContactsList({ contacts, editContact, deleteContact }) {...}

-function ContactCard({ contact }) {...}
+function ContactCard({ contact, editContact, deleteContact }) {...}

 function EmptyContacts() {...}
 ```

-Now it's much easier to comprehend what this page is doing at a glance, with the gory implementation details tucked away, but still readily accessible without having to jump around to other files in the codebase.
+Now it's much easier to comprehend what this page is doing at a glance, with the gory implementation details tucked away but still readily accessible without having to jump around to other files in the codebase.
 Before, the main component had several responsibilities, but now it only has one primary responsibilty: render its children and pass along the props they need to handle the responsibilities that have been delegated to them.
-Each child component is clearly-named so its responsibility is obvious.
+Each child component is clearly-named according to its responsibility.
 And this delegation can be carried further: if a child has too many responsibilities, it can delegate some of those responsibilities to children of its own.

-This arrangement allows you (and other devs on your team) to open the component and immediately get a high-level overview of what it does, and then drill down into the details when needed, by using the IDE (e.g. VSCode) to jump to the definitions of those child components.
+This arrangement allows you (and other devs on your team) to open the component and immediately get a high-level overview of what it does, and then drill down into the details when needed, by using the IDE (e.g. VSCode) to jump down to the definitions of those child components.

 By keeping a child component in the same file with its parent, we're expressing the relationship between the two.
 Each child component is not something meant to be reused by other parts of the app; it's there to take on one of the responsibilities of its parent.
 (If only my children were like this. 😛) We're also expressing that any stylistic concerns are managed by the parent, so the child component can use classnames defined in the parent component's stylesheet, leveraging the parent's classname as a scoping mechanism (e.g. using [CSS Modules](https://github.com/css-modules/css-modules)).